millerk22/emc2-labs/README.md

 Here are a few thoughts on this idea:
 - If the program could handle some of the other features of Codebuddy like hints, solutions, verification code, and tests, that would be great.
     - The last three of those examples would obviously not be written in the ``rst`` files, but maybe a separate file in a separate folder that sphinx doesn't touch?
-- Codebuddy can't handle $\text{LaTeX}$, but many of our tasks use $\text{LaTeX}$ in the description, perhaps a tool that could strip this out would be useful.
+- Codebuddy can't handle $\text{LaTeX}$, but many of our tasks use $\text{LaTeX}$ in the description, perhaps a tool that could strip this out, or replace it with Markdown inline code would be nice.
-    - Codebuddy also uses markdown which is slightly different than `rst` syntax (see how bulleted lists are made in both), so handling that would be great as well
+    - Codebuddy also uses Markdown which is slightly different than `rst` syntax (see how bulleted lists are made in both), so handling that would be great as well.
+    - The same issue occurs with code blocks in Markdown and `rst`
-- Integrating this program into our `make` file would enable these `json` files to be updated every time we deployed or used `make` locally, but I think we would still have to import the `json` file by hand.
+- Integrating this program into our `make` file would enable these `json` files to be updated every time we deployed or used `make` locally, but (as of right now) I think we would still have to import the `json` file by hand.
-- having an option to `[include_previous]` (see codebuddy task instruction for more info) would be a great feature
+- having an option to `[include_previous]` (see Codebuddy task instruction for more info) would be a great feature.

 This would be a lot of work and I don't know if the amount of work would be worth it.
-We may not even be using codebuddy in the future.
+We may not even be using Codebuddy in the future.
 It is also possible Codebuddy improves and gets an API for importing and exporting assignments (which may make this project wortwhile).

 > -EF 08/25/2025